YashTotale/boilerplate-react-with-redux/README.md

 - Additional React tools such as react-hot-loader are added.
 - Folders for actions, reducers, thunks, and selectors are added.
 - a `.gitignore` file is also included

+## Contribute

+If you want to contribute, please fork the project, make changes, and submit a pull request.
+If you are new to contributing, [this link](https://github.com/firstcontributions/first-contributions) will help.